Undisclosed64/Undisclosed64/README.md

 - Right now, I'm hard at work on [trackr](https://github.com/Undisclosed64/Trackr) – an issue tracker for software and project management.
 Using my skills in React, Node.js, Express, and MongoDB, I'm developing a tool that helps manage projects.

 - Learning isn't just a hobby, it's a way of life for me, and I'm always on the lookout for new things to explore.
-At the moment, I'm diving deep into TypeScript and NextJS, and can't wait to see how they can elevate my work.
+At the moment, I'm diving deep into TypeScript and NextJS.

-- I'm also a blogger at [LambdaTest](https://www.lambdatest.com) – writing about the latest trends and techniques in web development.
-Check out [my posts](https://www.lambdatest.com/blog/author/taheraalam/) for tips and insights that can help take your skills to the next level.
+- I'm also a technical writer at [LambdaTest](https://www.lambdatest.com) – writing about the various concepts of frontend development https://www.lambdatest.com/blog/author/taheraalam/

-- Got a question about JavaScript, Node.js, Express, MongoDB, or anything else related to web development?
-I'm here to help!
-Feel free to reach out and start a conversation.

-- I'm also available for hire.
-So, if you just want to say hi or collaborate on a project, don't hesitate to drop me a line at @taheraalam532@gmail.com.
-I'm always super excited to connect with people like you.
+- Finally, if you just want to say hi or collaborate on a project, don't hesitate to drop me a line at @taheraalam532@gmail.com.
+I'm always excited to connect with people like you.

 ## 🌐 Socials: